NHSDigital/software-engineering-quality-framework/principles/test-automation.md

 * Use Behaviour Driven Development (BDD) to encode acceptance criteria in business terms as automated tests where appropriate
   * Only use where the product owner is involved in reviewing detailed acceptance criteria (expressed as BDD tests)
   * In many cases well written unit and integration tests are sufficient and avoid the overhead of the extra layer of abstraction which BDD frameworks introduce
-* Tests and test suites must be executable from the command-line as one-liners
+* Tests and test suites must be executable from the command line via a single command
 * Tests do not rely on other tests (i.e. each test can be executed in isolation, tests can be run concurrently and in any order)
 * Tests only check a single condition
 * Tests are idempotent (i.e. give the same result when re-run against the same code)